jplatte/jplatte/README.md

 <details><summary><strong>💼 I am currently looking for a job.</strong></summary>

-I'm located in Germany and looking for a
+I'm located in Germany and looking for a position as software developer that

-- remote position with
+- Is remote (no relocation)
-- 32-40 hours of work per week
+- Is full-time or close (32-40 hours per week)
+- Preferably involves Rust

 You can reach me at [jplatte@posteo.de](mailto:jplatte@posteo.de).